sumangcodes/ShoppingCartReactRedux/README.md

 - Add and remove items from the cart
 - Display total amount in the cart
-- Geeky item names for a fun twist
+-  item names for a fun twist
 - Stylish and geeky fonts and color scheme

 ## Installation